Ritsu-Okazaki/unit2-project/main.md

 ### 1. API communication with remote server

-To solve **SC#5**: data backup to a remote server, and address **SC#1**/**SC#3**/SC#4: acquire data from a remote location, we needed a way to pull and push data to a server from both Raspberry Pi and personal computer.
-We used UWC ISAK Japan Weather API as our server: a centralized database for values such as temperature, humidity and atmospheric pressure measured regularly on campus.
+To solve **SC#5**: data backup to a remote server, and address **SC#1**/**SC#3**/**SC#4**: acquire data from a remote location, we needed a way to pull and push data to a server from both Raspberry Pi and personal computer.
+We used our school Weather API as our server: a centralized database for values such as temperature, humidity and atmospheric pressure measured regularly on campus.
 In order to communicate with the server, we used an HTTP python library called `Requests`, which enable us to get and post data with simple coding[^9].
 ```.py
 import requests